Nr5D/panganBot/README.md

 # hargapangan.id

-hargapangan.id publish daily price data six days only, by storing the result of harvesting, We will have a longer periode of time series data.
+hargapangan.id publish six daily price data only, by storing the result of harvesting, We will have a longer periode of time series data.